 9.1 There is a range of resources to support the teaching of English across the school.
-All classrooms have dictionaries and thesaurus.
+All classrooms have dictionaries and thesauruses.
 All classrooms have a selection of fiction and non-fiction texts.
-Children have access to the Internet through our school computers.
+Children have access to the Internet through our school computers and School IPads.
 The library contains a range of books to support children's individual research as well as promote reading for pleasure.

-10 Monitoring and review
+10 Monitoring

 - 10.1 Monitoring of the standards of children's work and the quality of teaching in English is the responsibility of subject leader.
-The work of the subject leader also involves supporting colleagues in their teaching, being informed about current developments in the subject, and providing a strategic lead and direction for English in the school. - 10.2 The subject leader gives the Head of School an annual summary report evaluating the strengths and weaknesses in the subject, and indicating areas for further improvement.
+The work of the subject leader also involves supporting colleagues in their teaching, being informed about current developments in the subject, and providing a strategic lead and direction for English in the school. - 10.2 The subject leader gives the Head of School an action plan which contains the areas for improvement in the forthcoming year.
+This is reviewed regularly and is an end of year reviewed action plan is submitted to the Head of School.
 The subject leader will work with the assessment leader to review the progress and attainment of the children on a termly basis.
-This will provide the focus of observations and planning/ book scrutiny's for the next term. - 10.3 The leader has specially-allocated regular leadership time in which to review a selection of children's work and to undertake lesson observations of English teaching across the school.
-The subject leader will also monitor display/ classroom provision and use pupil conferencing as part of the triangulation of methods to inform the monitoring of English. - 10.4 This policy will be reviewed at least every two years.
+This will provide the focus of observations and planning/ book scrutinies for the next term. - 10.3 The leader has specially-allocated regular leadership time in which to review a selection of children's work and to undertake lesson observations of English teaching across the school.
+The subject leader will also monitor display/ classroom provision and use pupil conferencing as part of the triangulation of methods to inform the monitoring of English.